 GS: I was painting action figures to be the ones they didn’t make in the toy stores.
 Special Spider-Men and movie characters that didn’t exist with deco color acrylic paint pens.
-I’d be so exited they now existed so I’d play with the figures before the paint would dry.
+I’d be so excited they now existed so I’d play with the figures before the paint would dry.
 I didn’t care that they left paint all over my hands.
 I was so happy they were now real.
 Making things.
 That’s where it’s at.

 GS: Basquiat, Louisxxx, Pollock, Warhol, Haring, Van Gogh.
 I love the artists that live Shakespearean lives.

-When did you know you wanted to fuse art and fashion together?
-When people started to stare at my sneakers.
+GS: When people started to stare at my sneakers.
 There is power in paint and how it commands attention.

-Where do you find inspiration?
-Film, Museums, Dreams etc etc?
+GS: Film, Museums, Dreams etc?
 Yes yes yes.
 Mostly my life and what happens in the days and nights.
 I like to show that in the work, tell my story.

 GS: I love it too.
 I wore that sweater climbing a Saint Laurent billboard on Sunset Blvd and it photographs so well at night because the metallic reflective stitching reads strong.
 I didn’t select this piece or the way it was presented.
 Handsome is a favorite and a face from one of my paintings.
 I was in Miami during Art Basel last year and met the YSL family.
-This is all Anthony Vacarello.
+This is all Anthony Vaccarello.
 It’s amazing.

 GS: I was in LA.
 I opened my email on my phone.
 There was no sound.
 Just a smile that grew and wouldn’t go.
 I called my manager and it was very rewarding to know all our hard work is real.
 And it’s being noticed and called upon.
 Love your work.
 It will love you back even greater.

-If you could help a “a star” who needs some style updgrade with a more creative twist; who would it be or can you describe the type of guy you like seeing embrace art x fashion trends?
+MM: If you could help an “a star” who needs some style upgrade with a more creative twist; who would it be or can you describe the type of guy you like seeing embrace art x fashion trends?

 GS: I am currently in Nantucket MA for my show that opens here on Aug 4th at the Samuel Owen Gallery.
-Then I will have upcoming exhibitions at my Dream Hotel Hollywood gallery studio space with my manager 4AM ; then shows in NYC and also in Connecticut.
+Then I will have upcoming exhibitions at my Dream Hotel Hollywood gallery studio space with my manager 4 AM; then shows in NYC and also in Connecticut.
 I’m also excited to be at Art Basel Miami again this year.